micronDLA/SDK/Supported_layers.md

  * Squeezenet
  * VGG all models

 Note: BVLC models, Inception_v1, ZFNet512 are not supported because we do not support the LRN layer.
-Emotion FerPlus, MNIST does not work because it looks like reshape layer is not considered properly before a linear layer.